TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 ## Picking Frequencies
-Obviously, picking a frequency is the initial and fundamental step in designing a *radio project*, for two reasons:
+Obviously, picking a frequency is the initial and fundamental step in designing a *radio project* - for *two* reasons:

 * **Legal:** you *must* pick a frequency that is *legal to use* in your country.
 Else, you may be *interfering* with other services, and may become *liable* for damages you cause.
-In addition, (severe) legal punishment is possible even if the risk of detection is low with low emission devices.
+In addition, (severe) legal punishment is possible even if the risk of ham and detection *may be* low with *low emission* devices.
 * **Technical:** when you have the *choice* of multiple *legal* frequencies, your *use case* determines which one to choose.
 The *lower* a radio frequency is the better can it pass buildings (walls, doors).
 The *higher* a frequency is the more does it behave like *light* and needs a *free line of sight* between sender and receiver.
 For example, if you live in a densly populated city in *Europe*, the *433MHz* band can pass buildings better than the *815MHz* band.
 If you'd like to set up a *data transmission* with free *line of sight*, the *815MHz* band works better (lower noise).

 ### Legal Considerations